kburchfiel/pfn/docs/_sources/Online_Visualizations/Simple_App_Without_Login/readme.md

 dash-bootstrap-components
 ```

 (These libraries will be imported from pip.
-Therefore, in order to determine what format of their name to use, visit the library on Pypi and then enter the text following the 'pip install' example.
-For instance, on the gspread-dataframe PyPI page (https://pypi.org/project/gspread-dataframe/), you'll see `pip install gspread-dataframe` as the recommended installation command; therefore, add `gspread-dataframe` to the requirements.txt page rather than `gspread-dataframe` (its name within conda) or `gspread_dataframe` (its name within `app.py`).
+Therefore, in order to determine what format of their name to use, visit the library on PyPI and then enter the text following the 'pip install' example.
+For instance, on the gspread-dataframe PyPI page (https://pypi.org/project/gspread-dataframe/), you'll see `pip install gspread-dataframe` as the recommended installation command; therefore, add `gspread-dataframe` to the requirements.txt page rather than `gspread_dataframe` (its name within this app's Python file).

 (Also note that entering `gcloud run deploy --source .` (don't forget the space and period at the end!) rather than `gcloud run deploy` saves you a step during the deployment process.)

 The Google Cloud Region Picker (https://cloud.withgoogle.com/region-picker/) site can help you determine where to host your app.
 (When prompted for my region choice, I entered `us-central1`.
-Note that the numbers corresponding to regions can change over time, so if you want to enter a number for the region selection instead, just make sure it still corresponds to your desired area!)
+Note that the numbers corresponding to regions can change over time, so if you want to enter a number for the region selection instead, just make sure it still corresponds to your desired option!)

 4. You'll also want to add a file named Procfile (no extension) with the following text: